cguccione/comad_of_EAC_progression/README.md

 If not already in your jupyter notebook, can also add `python -m ipykernel install --user --name=comad_EAC_figures`

-**All of the Gillespie Simulation Code used throughout this project comes from [Sieber et al., PLoS Biol.
-(2019)](https://pubmed.ncbi.nlm.nih.gov/31216282/) and [Zapién-Campos et al., J R Soc Interface (2022)](https://royalsocietypublishing.org/doi/10.1098/rsif.2021.0717) this is specified throughout the python scripts and functions in the files.
-We thank them for their work.**
+**The code created for these analyses was adapted from [Sieber et al., PLoS Biol.
+(2019)](https://pubmed.ncbi.nlm.nih.gov/31216282/) (for neutral model fitting) and [Zapién-Campos et al., J R Soc Interface (2022)](https://royalsocietypublishing.org/doi/10.1098/rsif.2021.0717) (for Gillespie simulations).
+This is also specified throughout the Python scripts and functions in the files.
+We thank the authors for their work.**